-To assist with preparations for teaching and learning in Term 2, the Principal Guide for Curriculum Continuity will be published on IKON this Wednesday (1 April).
-It will include considerations for both immediate and longer term planning, as well as supporting reference documents and templates.
+To assist with preparations for teaching and learning in Term 2, the Principal Guide for Curriculum Continuity is now available on Ikon.
+It includes considerations for both immediate and longer term planning, as well as templates to support the planning process.
+The curriculum support guidelines will assist schools with this important work.